Blood Sciences Industrial Action in East Lancashire

 During this period, there will be limited capacity to process samples from GP practices.

-Clinicians can still send blood samples through to the laboratory marked as urgent, such as those in relation to cancer or other clinically urgent conditions.
+Clinicians can still send blood samples through to the laboratory marked as urgent, such as those in relation to cancer or other clinically urgent conditions, or for a limited number of routine blood tests.

 This action will primarily affect patients within the East Lancashire footprint, including areas such as Pendle, Hyndburn, Blackburn with Darwen, Burnley, Rossendale and parts of Ribble Valley.

-In East Lancashire based hospitals, arrangements are being put in place to maintain as much urgent activity as possible but routine outpatient or domiciliary bloods have been delayed.
+In East Lancashire based hospitals, arrangements are in place to maintain as much urgent activity as possible.
+A limited number of routine outpatient and domiciliary bloods are available.

-The Lancashire and South Cumbria Pathology Service are actively exploring opportunities to support processing with the hope of increasing capacity as soon as possible.
+The Lancashire and South Cumbria Pathology Service are actively exploring opportunities to support processing, with the intent of returning to 100% capacity over the next few weeks.

 We understand that this will be a worrying time for patients within the East Lancashire area and we are doing all that we can to increase capacity up to usual levels as soon as it is possible and safe to do so.